-In accordance with Government Auditing Standards, we have also issued reports dated February 11, 2022, on our consideration of the City of Wildwood Housing Authority internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.

-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Wildwood Housing Authority's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 18, 2022, in our consideration of the City of Wildwood Housing Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City of Wildwood Housing Authority's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Wildwood Housing Authority's internal control over financial reporting and compliance.

-Lincroft, New Jersey Date: February 11, 2022
+Lincroft, New Jersey Date: November 18, 2022

 As Management of the City of Wildwood Housing Authority (the Authority), present the following discussion and analysis which is supplementary information required by the Governmental Accounting Standards Board (GASB), and is intended to provide an easily readable explanation of the information provided in the attached financial statements.
 Management Discussion and Analysis is designed to focus on the current year activities, resulting changes, and current known facts.
-It is by necessity highly summarized, and in order to gain a thorough understanding of the Authority's financial position, the financial statements and footnotes should be viewed in their entirety beginning on page 18 of this report.
+It is by necessity highly summarized, and in order to gain a thorough understanding of the Authority's financial position, the financial statements and footnotes should be viewed in their entirety beginning on page 19 of this report.
 We encourage readers to consider the information presented here in conjunction with the Authority's financial statements as presented elsewhere in this report.